AA Bolts Information

 • Attend weekday league games (2x/wk)

-• Attend "A" provincials held in July
+• Attend "A" league championships held in July

 With their AA team

-• Attend Friday and Sunday evening practices.
+• Attend Friday and potentially Sunday evening practices.
 Once A league provincials are completed for each age division in July, coaches will increase the practices during the week.

 • Attend AA Showcase weekend tournament.